Hezkore/Ubuntu-Post-Install-Manager/readme.md

 ### • 20GB disk
 Ubuntu takes up almost 10GB on a fresh install, and has a tendency to balloon up to 17GB.\
-So make sure Ubuntu is installed to a disk greater than 20GB.\
+Make sure Ubuntu is installed to a disk greater than 20GB.\
 That way the script has some space to work with.

 ### • 1024x768 resolution